blevok/ClipCop/README.md

 ### License :

-Stream Helper is released under the GNU GPLv3.0 license.
+ClipCop is released under the GNU GPLv3.0 license.

 ------------------------------